The Threshold Singers of Madison were featured on Channel 3000 in 2015.

 When singing bedside, we visit in small groups of up to four singers.

-We currently sing at UW Hospital, Agrace Hospice Center, Capitol Lakes, and at various memorial programs in Dane County, Wisconsin.
+Prior to the pandemic, we were singing at UW Hospital, Agrace Hospice Center, Capitol Lakes, and at various memorial programs in Dane County, Wisconsin.
+We continue to rehearse and support each other during the pandemic but are not currently able to sing for others.

 How It All Began...